guitarbeat/Personal-Website/memory-bank/progress.md

 - **Responsive Images** (Medium): Need to implement responsive image loading for better performance

 ## Recent Fixes

+- **[2025-03-21]**
+  - Fixed ESLint warnings in ToolsSection.js:
+    - Removed unused variants object that was duplicated in FullscreenWrapper.js
+    - Removed duplicate FullscreenIcon and ExitFullscreenIcon components
+    - Made isUnlocked variable usage more explicit with toolsAccessible
+  - These changes improve code maintainability and reduce duplication across files

 - **[2025-03-17]**
   - Completely reverted Phase 2 changes related to blur tokens and glass effect